dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 The helper library is totally optional, but you should seriously consider using it, as it will make your code experience much more streamlined.
 It consists of two parts: dynamically .java generated files, and a JAR file with some already compiled class.

+If you do not want to use the helper library, you can completely disable it by setting the `enableHelper` setting to `false`.
+Nothing (code, lib) will be generated/copied in the lib directory.

 ### Java dynamic classes

 The Java223 bundle generates some ready-to-use library classes in the `automation\lib\java` directory.
 These classes are dynamic and contains information about your OpenHAB setup.